 Required: Students must buy an access code to MyMathLab, an online course management system which includes a complete eBook; students will first need a Course ID provided by the instructor in order to register; online purchase of MyMathLab access at www.mymathlab.com; hard copies of access codes available with ISBN: 9780321199911

-Graphing Calculator required.
+Graphing calculators may be required for some assignments/assessments at the discretion of the instructor.
 TI 83, TI 84 or TI 86 series calculators recommended.
 Calculators capable of symbolic manipulation will not be allowed on tests.
 Examples include, but are not limited to, TI 89, TI 92, and Nspire CAS models and HP 48 models.
 Neither cell phones nor PDA’s can be used as calculators.
 Calculators may be cleared before tests.

 Chapter 2.
 Systems of Linear Equations and Matrices

 2.1 Solution of Linear Systems by the Echelon Method

 2.2 Solution of Linear Systems by the Gauss-Jordan Method